datarockets/career/jobs/marketing-sales-specialist.md

 We would like to work with a proactive person who will bring fresh ideas to our existing processes and strategies, will be data-driven, and passionate about working on the frontier of sales & marketing.

+**Salary**: 2k-4k USD gross per month, based on the results of the interview.

 ## What will you do:
 - Help the sales team drive leads and website traffic via established channels (directories, social media, SEO).